StuPorter/StuPorter.github.io/project1/HRPROJ/README.md

 Approaches Taken:

-Throughout the project I used a combination of HTML, CSS, Javascript and Jquery to construct the homerun derby game.
-The first step was to take
+1.Throughout the project I used a combination of HTML, CSS, Javascript and Jquery to construct the homerun derby game.
+The first step was to start structurally with a wireframe where I had a style of:

+Wireframe:

+col-12
+col-12
+col-6 col-3 col-3
+col-12
+col-6 col-6

+2. Then I wrote functions that would check if the pitcher would

+3. I used Css for styling all my ID's and classes

+4. I usdd Jquery to append objects and manipulate the DOM

+Problems:

+The only "problem" I really had was not being able to use Jquery animation to make a moving baseball go across the screen and either stay on one side of the screen or go from one side to the other implicating a homerun.

 GA - WDI